On this dayJun 16, 1944

 George was immediately arrested for the murders and subjected to hours of interrogation without his parents or an attorney.
 The sheriff later claimed that George confessed to the murders, though no written or signed statement was presented.
 George's father was fired from his job and his family forced to flee amidst threats on their lives.
 On March 26, a mob attempted to lynch George but he had already been moved to an out-of-town jail.

 On April 24, George Stinney faced a sham trial virtually alone.
 No African Americans were allowed inside the courthouse and his court-appointed attorney, a tax lawyer with political aspirations, failed to call a single witness.
 The prosecution presented the sheriff's testimony regarding George's alleged confession as the only evidence of his guilt.
-An all-white jury deliberated for ten minutes before convicting George Stinney of rape and murder, and the judge promptly sentenced the fourteen-year-old to death.
+An all-white jury deliberated for 10 minutes before convicting George Stinney of rape and murder, and the judge promptly sentenced the 14-year-old to death.
 Despite appeals from Black advocacy groups, Governor Olin Johnston refused to intervene.
-George Stinney remains the youngest person executed in the United States in the twentieth century.
+George Stinney remains the youngest person executed in the U.S. in the 20th century.